 Why did you pursue this?
 What was the gap in the market that led you to this?

-I’m an ear, nose, and throat surgeon, and I saw many patients waiting a long time to see me in my work.
+I’m an ear, nose, and throat surgeon, and I have seen many patients waiting a long time to see me at work.
 When they arrive, they’re often very anxious, so some of them would be referred, you know, with a suspected cancer diagnosis, for example.
 Within, you know, 30 seconds of reading their notes or starting talking to them, I knew the chance of their having cancer was minuscule, and they’d been referred inappropriately.

 From my experience working with junior doctors supporting them, I also knew that answering their queries can upskill somebody if they’re seeing a patient and don’t know what to do.
 They had direct access to me.
 I could upskill them.
 They could describe the problem, and it would make sense to me.

-I could ask them a few questions and then give them a management plan.
+I could ask them questions and then give them a management plan.
 It just surprised me that when those same doctors finished their training and now we’re working out in the community, how isolated they were, how this isolation was not serving anybody.
-In addition, it is causing patients to unnecessarily wait to start treatment or have to travel to access specialist advice.
+In addition, it is causing patients to unnecessarily wait to start treatment or travel to access specialist advice.

 Those clinicians isolated in the community were very anxious.
 They were worried about doing the wrong thing or anxious about missing something.
 That anxiety was causing them sometimes to refer patients where just a bit of advice would have given them the right treatment plan.